tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 ```

 This does what we want, but it's ugly.
-Our typeclass is giving us flexibility we don't want, and that's forcing us to be explicit about our types.
+Our typeclass is giving us flexibility we don't need
+That's forcing us to be explicit about our types.
 Let's define another instance to highlight the flexibility of the typeclass.

 ``` hs